anurag727github/NodeJS-Course-by-Prashant-Sir/README.md

 # 🎨 6.
 Use output.css in your HTML
 <link rel="stylesheet" href="/output.css">

-# for script named other tah "start" need to run as follows :
+# for script named other than "start" need to run as follows :
 npm run tailwind
 npm run naruto
 npm run test